 The National Residency Matching Program requires that we disclose all eligibility requirements for training set forth by the sponsoring institution and the program during the recruitment period and before the applicable Rank Order List Certification Deadline.
 These requirements may include pre-employment testing (e.g., illicit drug screening), background checks (e.g., criminal, financial, etc.), visa sponsorship, and any other requirement(s).

 Programs should select from among eligible applicants based on their preparedness, ability, aptitude, academic credentials, communication skills, and personal qualities.

 Programs must not discriminate with regard to sex, race, age, religion, color, national origin, gender identity, sexual orientation, marital status, ancestry, disability, veteran status, or other legally protected status.

-UVM Medical Center ACGME accredited programs only accept J-1 visas or TN (Trade National) visas.
+UVM Medical Center ACGME accredited programs only accept J-1 visas or for Dental Resident Applicants only TN (Trade National) visas.
 Applicants must have a U.S. citizen Permanent Resident Status.
 No other visa status will be accommodated.